 - Radical trachelectomy: The surgeon removes the cervix, part of the vagina, and the lymph nodes in the pelvis.
-This option is for a small number of women with small tumors who want to try to get pregnant later on.
+This option is for women with small tumors who want to get pregnant later on.

-- Total hysterectomy: The surgeon removes the cervix and uterus.
+- Total hysterectomy: The surgeon removes the uterus and cervix.

 - Radical hysterectomy: The surgeon removes the cervix, some tissue around the cervix, the uterus, and part of the vagina.

-With either total or radical hysterectomy, the surgeon may remove other tissues:
+With either radical or total hysterectomy, the surgeon may remove other tissues:

 - Lymph nodes: The surgeon may remove the lymph nodes near the tumor to see if they contain cancer.
 If cancer cells have reached the lymph nodes, it means the disease may have spread to other parts of the body.

-Radiation therapy (also called radiotherapy) is an option for women with any stage of cervical cancer.
-Women with early stage cervical cancer may choose radiation therapy instead of surgery.
+Radiation therapy for cervical cancer has advanced recently with an internal, high-dose radiation therapy now available.
+Women with early-stage cervical cancer may choose radiation therapy instead of surgery.
 It also may be used after surgery to destroy any cancer cells that remain in the area.
-Women with cancer that extends beyond the cervix may have radiation therapy and chemotherapy
+Women with cancer that extends beyond the cervix may have a combination of chemotherapy and radiation therapy.

-Doctors use two types of radiation therapy to treat cervical cancer.
-Some women receive both types:
+Two types of radiation therapy to treat cervical cancer.
+Some women receive both types.
+These include:

 - External radiation therapy: A large machine directs radiation at your pelvis or other tissues where the cancer has spread.
 The treatment usually is given in a hospital or clinic.
 You may receive external radiation five days a week for several weeks.
 Each treatment takes only a few minutes.

-- Internal radiation therapy: A thin tube is placed inside the vagina.
+- Intracavitary radiation therapy: A thin tube is placed inside the vagina.
 A radioactive substance is loaded into the tube.
 You may need to stay in the hospital while the radioactive source is in place (up to three days).
 Or the treatment session may last a few minutes, and you can go home afterward.
 Once the radioactive substance is removed, no radioactivity is left in your body.
-Internal radiation may be repeated two or more times over several weeks.

 For the treatment of cervical cancer, chemotherapy is usually combined with radiation therapy.
 For cancer that has spread to distant organs, chemotherapy alone may be used.

 Chemotherapy uses drugs to kill cancer cells.
 The drugs for cervical cancer are usually given through a vein (intravenous).
 You may receive chemotherapy in a clinic, at the doctor's office, or at home.
-Some women need to stay in the hospital during treatment.
+It’s often given in combination with another treatment.